World cinema: Types

 World cinema has an unofficial implication of films with "artistic value" as opposed to "Hollywood commercialism."
-Foreign language films are often grouped with "art house films" and other independent films in DVD stores, cinema listings etc.
+Foreign language films are often grouped with "art house films" and other independent films in DVD stores, cinema listings, etc. Few films of this kind receive more than a limited release and many are never played in major cinemas.
+As such the marketing, popularity and gross takings for these films are usually markedly less than for typical Hollywood blockbusters.

 Unless dubbed into one's native language, foreign language films played in English-speaking regions usually have English subtitles.
-Few films of this kind receive more than a limited release and many are never played in major cinemas.
-As such the marketing, popularity and gross takings for these films are usually markedly less than for typical Hollywood blockbusters.
 The combination of subtitles and minimal exposure adds to the notion that "World Cinema" has an inferred artistic prestige or intelligence, which may discourage less sophisticated viewers.
-Additionally, differences in cultural style and tone between foreign and domestic films affects attendance at cinemas and DVD sales.
+Additionally, differences in cultural style and tone between foreign and domestic films affect attendance at cinemas and DVD sales.

 Foreign language films can be commercial, low brow or B-movies.
-Furthermore, foreign language films can cross cultural boundaries, particularly when the visual spectacle and style is sufficient to overcome people's misgivings.
+Furthermore, foreign language films can cross cultural boundaries, particularly when the visual spectacle and style are sufficient to overcome people's misgivings.
 Films of this type became more common in the early 2000s, as Crouching Tiger, Hidden Dragon, Amélie, Brotherhood of the Wolf, Y Tu Mama Tambien and Talk to Her enjoyed great successes in United States cinemas and home video sales.
 The first foreign and foreign language film to top the North American box office was Hero in August 2004.
 "The rule for foreign-language films is that if you've done $5 million or better (in United States cinemas), you've had a very nice success; if you do $10 (million) or better (in United States cinemas), you're in blockbuster category," Warner Independent Pictures ex-president Mark Gill said in 2009.

-On the other hand, English-dubbed foreign films rarely did well in United States box office (with the exception of anime films).
+On the other hand, English-dubbed foreign films rarely did well in the United States box office (except anime films).
 The 1982 United States theatrical release of Wolfgang Petersen's Das Boot was the last major release to go out in both original and English-dubbed versions, and the film's original version actually grossed much higher than the English-dubbed version.
 Later on, English-dubbed versions of international hits like Un indien dans la ville, Godzilla 2000, Anatomy, Pinocchio and High Tension flopped at United States box office.
 When Miramax planned to release the English-dubbed versions of Shaolin Soccer and Hero in the United States cinemas, their English-dubbed versions scored badly in test screenings in the United States, so Miramax finally released the films in United States cinemas with their original language.